Home / Journals / MCB / Vol.15, No.2, 2018

 Yuxiang Huang1, Chuliu He1, Jiaqiu Wang2, Yuehong Miao1, Tongjin Zhu1, Ping Zhou1, Zhiyong Li1,2,*

-Molecular & Cellular Biomechanics, Vol.15, No.2, pp. 117-125, 2018, DOI: 10.3970/mcb.2018.02478
+Molecular & Cellular Biomechanics, Vol.15, No.2, pp. 117-125, 2018, DOI:10.3970/mcb.2018.02478

 Abstract Intravascular optical coherence tomography (IVOCT) is becoming more and more popular in clinical diagnosis of coronary atherosclerotic.
 However, reading IVOCT images is of large amount of work.
 This article describes a method based on image feature extraction and support vector machine (SVM) to achieve semi-automatic segmentation of IVOCT images.
 The image features utilized in this work including light attenuation coefficients and image textures based on gray level co-occurrence matrix.
 Different sets of hyper-parameters and image features were tested.
 This method achieved an accuracy of 83% on the test images.
-Single class accuracy of 89% for fibrous, 79.3% for calcification and… More >
+Single class accuracy of 89% for More >

 Per Page: